gboduljak/uscheme/README.md

 ### Lexical and syntactic analysis

-Lexical and syntactix analysis is implemented using monadic parser combinators from the library [Parsec](https://hackage.haskell.org/package/parsec).
+Lexical and syntactic analysis is implemented using monadic parser combinators from the library [Parsec](https://hackage.haskell.org/package/parsec).

 Lexer is implemented in [Lexer.hs](src/Lexer.hs) and Parser is implemented in [Parser.hs](src/Parser.hs).
 Both of them are implemented using parser combinators.
 Great resources for parser combinators are :
 * G.Hutton and Erik Meijer's  [Monadic Parsing in Haskell](http://www.cs.nott.ac.uk/~pszgmh//pearl.pdf)